-There’s nothing wrong with being alone.
-Ironically, it was only after I decided to be alone was when I met my husband.
-We dated for two years before taking that leap.
-Before I met him though, is one of the reasons I decided to become a Life Coach.
+I wish I could tell you that there’s a happy ending, but in all honesty, I’m still working on it.
+I’m still searching for ways to beat this crazy Agoraphobia that meds I didn’t need and didn’t want, brought to me.
+This is one of the reasons I decided to become a Life Coach.
 I wanted to help people who have been where I was before and needed a guide to help them through it.
-The course for it, Heal Your Heart is still open for anyone who needs a friend or someone to talk to.
-Of course, if you just want to talk, I’m always here.
+I’m so much better than I used to be and would have loved a helping hand along the way.
+The course for it, Mental Health Survival Kit is still open for anyone who needs a friend or someone to talk to.
+Of course, from one introvert to another, if you just want to talk, I’m always here.

 As always, keep smiling.